datawire/ambassador-docs/topics/using/circuit-breakers.md

   service: quote
 ```

-## Circuit Breakers and Automatic Retries
+## Circuit breakers and automatic retries

 Circuit breakers are best used in conjunction with [automatic retries](../retries).
 Here are some examples: